Armadillos have horrible eyesight

 Small frying pans are cute, and can be spoon rests, but I’ve never found any practical use for them nor cookie pans of different design, but then again I am a lifelong bachelor with no one to cook cookies for.

-Camp oven, with legs and flat lid for coals
+Camp oven, with legs and flat lid with edge for holding coals.

 Unfortunately cast iron pans that used to be dirt cheap are now hot items and command very high prices.
 A complete Griswold dutch oven with lid and trivet can run $200.
 To get around that one can find them in toto or in parts at recycle centers and restore them.
 Complete sets command high prices but you can put sets together by piece meal if you exercise some patients.
 Also, anytime anyone wants to get rid of a cast iron pan speak up for it.
 Many people don’t understand cast iron so they don’t use it and often just give it away.
 Take it.
 It might be a collectable, can expand your collection, or, you can gift it to someone else if you don’t want it.
 I often pick up junked pans, clean them up, and give them away.